publiccodenet/about/activities/philanthropic-fundraising/donating-netherlands.md

 type: Guide
 ---

-# How to donate to us
+# How we receive donations

-If you want to support us you can transfer your donation to our bank account: NL78 RABO 0342 6453 31 in the name of "Foundation for Public Code Vereniging" in Amsterdam stating "donation".
+We can accept donations to our bank account: NL78 RABO 0342 6453 31 in the name of "Foundation for Public Code Vereniging" in Amsterdam.
+Encourage people to include "donation" in the description.

 ## Tax deductibility